-5. Program/erase the flash memory in accordance with the recommended algorithms.
+Program/erase the flash memory in accordance with the recommended algorithms.
 The recommended algorithms can program/erase the flash memory without applying voltage stress to the device or sacrificing the reliability of the program data.

-When setting the P and E bits in FLMCR1, set the watchdog timer for program runaway, etc. Accesses to flash memory by means of an MOV instruction, etc., are prohibited while bit P or bit E is set.
+When setting the PSU1 and ESU1 bits in FLMCR1, or PSU2 and ESU2 bits in FLMCR2 set the watchdog timer for program runaway, etc.

+Accesses to flash memory by means of an MOV instruction, etc., are prohibited while bit P1/P2 or bit E1/E2 is set.

 6. Do not set/clear the SWE bit while a program is executing on flash memory.
 Before performing flash memory program execution or data read, clear the SWE bit.
 If the SWE bit is set, the flash data can be reprogrammed, but flash memory cannot be accessed for purposes other than verify (verify during programming/erase).